theNumberWorks/numberworks_website/discrete_semantic_system.md

 <i class='fa fa-file-text'></i> Attila Krajcsi, Gábor Lengyel, Ákos Laczkó (2018).
 Interference between number magnitude and parity: Discrete representation in number processing.
 Experimental Psychology.
 65(2), 71–83. [https://doi.org/10.1027/1618-3169/a000394](https://doi.org/10.1027/1618-3169/a000394)

 In this work we also introduced a new method to be able to discover heterogenous interferences, i.e., where the direction of the interference effect is not uniform in the sample.
-Find more details about the method [here](heterogeneous_interference.html).
+Find more details about the dual index method [here](heterogeneous_interference.html).

 <i class='fa fa-table'></i> Find the raw data of this study at [osf.io](https://osf.io/g7t2q/).